Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Introduction

-Most of the above mentioned articles concern fully discrete schemes, i.\,e. a discretization of the space and time domain.
+Also, most of them concern fully discrete schemes, i.\,e., a discretization of the space and time domain.
 We only consider the spatial approximation part, which reduces the infinite dimensional problem to an SDE on a finite dimensional space, and then has to be solved with existing theory and the errors accumulate.
 Nevertheless, let us make a brief comment on the time discretization.
 One of the most popular approaches is the Euler-Maruyama scheme because of its simplicity and low computational effort.
-It is known that this scheme converges to the exact solution of the SDE for equations with globally Lipschitz continuous drift and diffusion coefficients.
+However, on the one hand, the finite difference approximation of \eqref{eq:SRDE} is always a problem of stiff character, thus suggesting the use of time-implicit solvers.
+On the other hand, considering the nonlinear term for itself, it is known that the Euler-Maruyama scheme converges to the exact solution of the SDE for equations with globally Lipschitz continuous drift and diffusion coefficients.
 Of course, also our approximated equation fails to satisfy such a condition.
-For such equations with super-linearly growing drift and/or diffusion it was shown recently by Hutzenthaler, Jentzen \& Kloeden \cite{HJK2011} that the Euler-Maruyama approximations diverge in a strong and weak sense.
-An obvious remedy for this problem is to use e.\,g. the implicit Euler scheme, which is known to converge, however it requires more computational effort than the explicit scheme.
-Again Hutzenthaler, Jentzen \& Kloeden \cite{HJK2012} suggest a so-called tamed Euler scheme that is explicit and computationally less expensive.
+For such equations with super-linearly growing drift and/or diffusion it was shown recently by Hutzenthaler, Jentzen, and Kloeden \cite{HJK2011} that the Euler-Maruyama approximations diverge in a strong and weak sense.
+An obvious remedy for this problem is to use, e.\,g., the implicit Euler scheme already suggested for the linear term, which is known to converge; however, it requires more computational effort than the explicit scheme.
+Again Hutzenthaler, Jentzen, and Kloeden \cite{HJK2012} suggest a so-called tamed Euler scheme that is explicit and computationally less expensive.
 It is also observed that the runtime as a function of the dimension grows linearly and quadratic for the tamed Euler and implicit Euler scheme, respectively.
 Of course, this favors the tamed Euler scheme for our high dimensional approximating problem.
-Thus, we propose solving \eqref{eq:SRDE} with a combination of finite differences and the tamed Euler scheme.
+Thus, we propose solving \eqref{eq:SRDE} with a combination of finite differences and a semi-implicit tamed Euler scheme.